ashpr-mlp/playfinder-test/README.md

 This is my (Ash Prosser) submission to the PlayFinder test.

+You can find it hosted here in all its glory: https://eager-jackson-e7fc24.netlify.com

 ## What did I do?

 I styled this like I would any enterprise scale application.
 A shared module for app-side content then the rest are feature driven.